Akira Tozawa: WWE (2016–present)

+205 Live (2016–2019)

 On March 31, 2016, Tozawa was announced as a participant in WWE's Global Cruiserweight Series tournament, which was later renamed the "Cruiserweight Classic".
 The tournament began on June 23 with Tozawa defeating Kenneth Johnson in his first round match.
 On July 14, Tozawa defeated Jack Gallagher in his second round match.
 On August 26, Tozawa was eliminated from the tournament in the quarterfinals by Gran Metalik.

 On the September 5 episode of Raw, Tozawa was announced as part of WWE's upcoming cruiserweight division.
 On November 2, Tozawa was announced as a roster member for the upcoming cruiserweight-centric 205 Live show.
 On February 6, 2017, Tozawa made his debut on Raw, defeating Drew Gulak.
 In June, Tozawa was recruited by Titus O'Neil to the "Titus Worldwide" stable and entered in a feud with the Cruiserweight Champion Neville.
 At Great Balls of Fire event, Tozawa was unsuccessful in his first championship opportunity against Neville; however, he pinned Neville in a tag team match the next night.
 On the August 14 episode of Raw, Tozawa defeated Neville to win the Cruiserweight Championship.
 However, at SummerSlam, he dropped the title to Neville, ending the reign at 6 days.
 In late 2017, Tozawa quietly left Titus Worldwide.

 On the October 10 episode of 205 Live, Tozawa was attacked on the ramp by Drew Gulak, which began a rivalry.
 Tozawa was out of action for a few weeks until he returned on the October 31 episode of 205 Live, where he defeated Gulak.
 On the November 21 episode of 205 Live, Tozawa defeated Gulak in a Street Fight, ending their feud.
 In February 2018, Tozawa formed a tag team with Hideo Itami, and they defeated Gran Metalik and Lince Dorado on the March 13 episode of 205 Live, but got into a confrontation with them and their ally Kalisto post-match.
 After trading victories between each other, they finally lost a tornado tag team match to Metalik and Dorado on the April 17 episode of 205 Live after Tozawa accidentally kicked Itami.
 On the May 1 episode of 205 Live, Tozawa and Itami were defeated by The Brian Kendrick and Gentleman Jack Gallagher after another miscommunication between the two, after which Itami shoved Tozawa, thus ending their partnership.
 The following week, Tozawa was defeated by Itami.